-The Agenda program consists of a selection of contemporary art exhibitions and conventions to be held in one of the most iconic buildings in Volterra, or Palazzo dei Priori.
+The Agenda program consists of a selection of contemporary art exhibitions and conferences all to be held inside one of the most iconic palaces in Volterra, namely Palazzo dei Priori.
 As for the exhibitions, by young artists like Luca Serasini, Elisabetta Cardella e Alessandro Marzetti, to more established artists such as Laura Cionci, Renato Frosali, Tadeusz Niescier, Piero Roccasalvo RUB e Marcello Scarselli.
 From Tuscany to Sicily, from Italy to Colombia, through France and Poland, the Agenda dei Priori manages to create international and generational interconnections.

-Born by the will of Eleonora Raspi, Councilor for Culture of the City of Volterra, the initiative will unfold for about six months with a succession of exhibitions, conferences and individual artistic events, with an opportunity to study in October this year on a day of debate on contemporary which will see curators and scholars compared.
+Born by the will of Eleonora Raspi, Councilor for Culture of the Municipality of Volterra, the initiative will run for about six months with a succession of exhibitions, conferences and individual artistic events, with an opportunity for further study in October this year in a day of debate on contemporary which will see curators and scholars in comparison.

-"The idea - explains the Assessor Raspi - is to offer a cultural program for the high season Volterra that can move in a compact way and focus on contemporary art, along with days of meeting and study around some of the hot topics of our territory.
-As a place I chose Palazzo dei Priori as an extremely symbolic and prestigious location for the entire city.
-The collaboration in this sense with the associations of the territory, the Tourist Consortium of Val di Cecina, scholars and curators, is essential and has great added value."
+"The idea - explains Councilor Raspi - is to offer a cultural program for the high season of Volterra that can move in a compact way and focus on contemporary art, together with days of meeting and study around some of the hot topics of our territory.
+As a place I chose the Palazzo dei Priori as an extremely symbolic and prestigious location for the entire city.
+Collaboration in this sense with local associations, the Val di Cecina Tourist Consortium, scholars and curators, is essential and great added value."

 To open the exhibition season in the Superior Room on the II floor of Priori, it was Marcello Scarselli with The noise of matter, personal of the Tuscan artist exponent dell'informal, known throughout Europe and presenting the work of recent years in Volterra, edited by Filippo Lotti ed Elena Capone.
 "There is still the usual and irresistible, magnetic, surprise effect. - he writes Elena Capone - Something that completely blinds: a pictorial wall from which, however, always leaks something.
 Emptiness is never completely the same, and the artist acts as an investigator, but he is also the author of his own clues. " The exhibition It is open until the next 22 July.

-Il 29 Julyinstead, it will be the turn of Laura Cionci, an artist who works with different means of expression, from video to drawing, with The secret garden, a project edited by Marco Izzolino and from City of VolterraIn partnership with Academy Free Nature & Culture.
+Il 29 Julyinstead, it will be the turn of Laura Cionci, an artist who works with different means of expression, from video to drawing, with The secret garden, a project edited by Marco Izzolino and from City of VolterraIn partnership with Free Academy of Nature & Culture.
 The exhibition will be the result of a residence that the artist is doing in Volterra and will have the same inhabitants as protagonists.
 It is a "participatory" project that had a precedent in Colombia, where Cionci, invited by the Museum of the Casa de la Memoria of Medellin, involved the inhabitants of the neighborhood where the museum is located to take care of the gardens.
-Also in Volterra the operation carried out by Cionci will follow the same procedures, but - as the artist explains - "there are different starting conditions: in Medellin it was open and accessible gardens, in Volterra it is about operating on secret gardens , closed between the blocks of the ancient city, hidden from the eyes of all ".
+Even in Volterra the operation carried out by Cionci will follow the same procedures, but - as the artist explains - "the starting conditions are different: in Medellin it was open and accessible gardens, in Volterra it was a question of working on secret gardens , closed between the blocks of the ancient city, hidden from everyone's eyes ".

 The title of the exhibition is an explicit reference to Burnett's novel and is the starting point of a project dedicated to the care of the green, intended as a spiritual cure.
 In fact, in the book, the garden should not be understood only as a physical place but also as a place of the soul and there are some very peculiar themes regarding the theories about the regenerative power of nature.
 Izzolino writes: "What then hide the gardens of Volterra?
 What do they protect?
 These are the questions that Laura Cionci intends to ask directly to the custodians of these secrets in a period of residence in the city.
 This will give rise to stories to tell and a map of all the hidden treasures where, over the centuries, the local community has shown and experienced its relationship with nature."
 The exhibition will end the September 2.

-The Agenda of Priors, At the Red Night in Volterra, event organized the next 8 September from the Volterra Valdicecina Tourist Consortium at the end of the Volterran summer season, will present a large program, leaving the Palace and invading the streets, the laboratories of alabaster and other prestigious buildings such as the Art Gallery and Museum.
+The Agenda of Priors, At the Red Night in Volterra, event organized the next 8 September by the Volterra Valdicecina Tourist Consortium at the end of the Volterra summer season, will present a large program, leaving the Palace and invading the streets, the laboratories of alabaster and other prestigious buildings such as the Art Gallery and Museum.

 At 21.30 the same evening, Laura Cionci will present the video Kalopsia, realized in the spaces of the former psychiatric hospital of Volterra, under the direction of Alessandro Zangirolami, in April 2016.
 "A green and iridescent light of electronic taste fills the eye; at the same time, an organic sound in progress caresses the ear.
 Thus it begins Kalopsia, an exploration (unique sequence plan, in loop) of an architectural space and its narrow, never painful, dialogue with the penetrating nature that surrounds it.
 Deprived of any symbolic and / or historical reference, the space is treated by the two artists in an abstract manner, as in an inverted cinematic journey.
 Starting and ending with the same shot, Kalopsia positions the viewer within a perceptual loop within which it is required to remain, reflect, and wait for the appearance of a new spatial element.
 The video will be projected on the walls of the Fortress ", writes in the critical text Raspi.

 Luca Serasini he is an artist who transfers his technical and scientific training into his works.
-His projects range from drawing to painting, from graphic novel to electronic art and installation on an environmental scale.
+His projects range from drawing to painting, from graphic novels to electronic art and installation on an environmental scale.
 At Palazzo dei Priori he will compare himself with the sculptures of Alessandro Marzetti, light and fluid "ribbons" in alabaster.
 Khaos / ORDER / DISPOSE.
 Installations, interactions and alabasters, exhibition edited by Carlo Alberto Arzelà and of the Municipality of Volterra, inaugurates the next 14 October.
-The purpose of this exhibition is to "reactivate" an interest, an emotion, towards the meaning of the constellations, a theme present in Serasini's recent artistic research, redesigning them on earth, thus making them recognizable to the eye and to the human spirit. and bringing the visitor back in time to the first moments of our Universe, up to the "birth" of the constellations as we know them.
+The purpose of this exhibition is to "reactivate" an interest, an emotion, towards the meaning of the constellations, a theme present in Serasini's recent artistic research, redesigning them on the ground, thus making them recognizable again to the eye and to the human spirit, and taking the visitor back in time to the first moments of our Universe, to the "birth" of the constellations as we know them.

-Two artists for two different languages and materials used (wood and design for Serasini, alabaster for Marzetti) that interpenetrate in a journey that, starting from the Big Bang, leads the visitor to reflect, as well as on the development of the Universe, also on the condition of the human being.
-Serasini will occupy the central parts of the two halls of the exhibition space with three large installations in which many phases of the life of the Universe will be represented: the artist thus brings the language of Land Art together with the figurative synthesis of the constellations into an interior of medieval origin. simple elements such as disks and lines.
+Two artists for two different languages and materials used (wood and design for Serasini, alabaster for Marzetti) that interpenetrate in a journey that, starting from the Big Bang, leads the visitor to reflect not only on the development of the Universe, but also on the condition of the human being.
+Serasini will occupy the central parts of the two rooms of the exhibition space with three large installations in which as many phases of the life of the Universe will be represented: the artist thus brings the language of Land Art combined with the figurative synthesis of the constellations into a medieval interior. simple elements such as discs and lines.
 The exhibition will be open until November 6.